-In spite of the Barbican’s charming warren of tunnels, mezzanines and sneaky entrances, everyone was present and correct to kick off at 7:00pm sharp for a feast of the senses and sensors…
+Despite the Barbican’s charming warren of tunnels, mezzanines and sneaky entrances, everyone made it to our new home for a feast of the senses and sensors…

 Tom, from Flying Object, discussed Tate Sensorium and cutting it fine on opening day: chaos and gaffa tape to the left, and queuing journalists to the right.
 Despite all the interesting tech they explored, Tom is still in awe of the simple power of sound to augment live experiences.
 See his slides here.

 Ling, from Umbrellium, took us on a whirlwind tour of the bold and diverse work this studio consistently produces.
 One notable take-away was the admirable courage their small team show in sticking to their guns; if you don’t like their collaborative, audience-first methodology, then the project is off.
 See her slides here.

 At the 11th hour we managed to secure not just one but three residents from Bristol’s Pervasive Media Studio, a paean of invention and collaboration.
 Tarim warmed us up with some lovely examples of the simplest sensor-tech – from webcams to GPS trackers – which, when used imaginatively, produce surprisingly sophisticated results.
 The adage is true: keep it simple, stupid.

 On the back table during the break, Bare Conductive bared all, showing a range of simple capacitive-touch examples built with their magic paint and custom Arduino/Pi-like board.
 Meanwhile, Rosie conjured stories from the depths of time using an Echo Horn (RFID + MiniRig + Raspberry Pi + gorgeous leather housing) and Simon held his breath a lot.
 In this case, his clever sensor-tech simply turned a light on and off, but it’s quite another thing when players blow through the keyhole of a great door and it swings open, as if by magic.